pivotal/docs-tap/tap-gui/tls/cert-mngr-ext-clusterissuer.hbs.md

 # Configure a TLS certificate by using cert-manager and a ClusterIssuer

-This topic tells you how to use cert-manager to create a certificate issuer and then generate a certificate for Tanzu Developer Portal (commonly called TAP GUI) to use based on that issuer.
+This topic tells you how to use cert-manager to create a certificate issuer and then generate a certificate for Tanzu Developer Portal (formerly called Tanzu Application Platform GUI) to use based on that issuer.

 This topic uses the free certificate issuer [Let's Encrypt](https://letsencrypt.org).
 You can use other certificate issuers compatible with cert-manager in a similar fashion.